 Men and Women Experience Addiction Differently

 According to the National Council on Alcoholism and Drug Addiction, there’s strong evidence to support addiction treatment programs that are tailored to one’s gender.
 Gender-specific treatment programs can be simply defined as those programs that are designed to treat only men or women.
-By men and women undergo substance abuse treatment in this specific type of treatment context, it help to remove some of the distractions that may come from members of the opposite sex, allowing patients to feel more comfortable in their recovery programs.
-Gender-specific treatment programs also features specific areas of focus that benefit either sex in regards to personal growth and achievement.
+Undergoing substance abuse treatment in this specific type of treatment context helps to remove some of the distractions that may come from members of the opposite sex.
+This allows patients to feel more comfortable in their recovery programs.
+Gender-specific treatment programs also feature specific areas of focus that benefit either sex in regards to personal growth and achievement.

 How Gender-Specific Treatment Programs Help in Recovery?

 While the effects of substance abuse and addiction may be similar among both sexes, the path to addiction and recovery tends to differ between the genders.
 Additionally, both men and women will face barriers that can be unique to their gender.
 This may require additional attention during the treatment process.
 In a gender-specific treatment program that is specifically created for men or women, those who are in treatment share not only many of the same issues directly related to their addictions, but they also share common general life experiences.

 For example, common factors shared by peers in these types of programs might include experiences as a wife and mother or husband and father.
 Men naturally want to protect their image as being tough and strong when in the presence of a woman.
 That’s why, when it comes to opening up and sharing feelings, men relate to men better than they do to women.
 Of course, the same applies to women.
 They are more likely to open up and share their feelings with another woman or a group of women.
 With this in mind, many addiction treatment programs now offer separate men’s and women’s groups as part of their curriculum.